 You haven’t forgotten about the text we created, have you?
 Well, we haven’t!
-Let’s get our hands in it.
+Let’s get our hands on it.

-Open the scanned image of your text in Photoshop and use tha Magic Wand Tool (W) to remove the white background.
-Select the different words with Lasso Tool (L), right click and choose Layer via Cut.
-This will bring your selection on a new layer and you will be able to move the separate files around easily and scale them independantly.
+Open the scanned image of your text in Photoshop and use the Magic Wand Tool (W) to remove the white background.
+Select the different words with Lasso Tool (L), right-click and choose Layer via Cut.
+This will bring your selection to a new layer and you will be able to move the separate files around easily and scale them independently.
 We ended up with this rearrangement of the lettering:

 Now repeat the same actions, as for the textures to convert your PNG text image into a vector text.
-Don’t forget to Expand it and to delete the white parts.
-The new thing is, that after you’ve done the steps you learned, you have to select your text, go to Obeject > Compound Path > Make.
+Don’t forget to Expand it and delete the white parts.
+The new thing is, that after you’ve done the steps you learned, you have to select your text, and go to Object > Compound Path > Make.

 After that, in the layer panel, move your text above the vector watercolor texture, which you have opened in the file as well:

-Select the two, and hit Ctrl+7, which will create Clipping Mask.
-This means, that your the vector watercolor texture will cut with the outlines of your text, like here:
+Select the two, and hit Ctrl+7, which will create a Clipping Mask.
+This means, that the vector watercolor texture will cut with the outlines of your text, like here:

 We hope you liked this tutorial, let us know what you think, by dropping a line or two in the comment section below!
 We would love to hear from you!

 You may also be interested in 23 Drawing Software Options to Become Digital Picasso.